yurii-bel/yurii-bel/README.md

 </div>

 <!--Intro start-->
-- 💻 Experienced Front End Developer with a Bachelor's Degree in Computer Science
+- 💻 Experienced Front-End Developer with a Bachelor's Degree in Computer Science and a Master's Degree in Systems Engineering

 - 🔭 I’m currently working on **React, Nextjs, Nodejs, Astro, TailwindCSS, MongoDB, AWS S3**